ethanytangcodes/ethanytangcodes/README.md

 - 👋 Hi, I’m @ethanytangcodes
 - 👀 I’m interested in soccer, coding, and art
-- 🌱 I’m currently learning in middle school 😭 nah jk its not that bad
+- 🌱 I’m currently learning in middle school
 - 📫 You can reach me via discord at orangepea or email at ethantytang11@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: im a human 🤯